usnistgov/FIPS201/_FIPS201/system.md

 The PIV relying subsystem becomes relevant when the PIV Card or derived PIV credential is used to authenticate a cardholder who is seeking access to a physical or logical resource.
-Although this Standard does not provide technical specifications for this subsystem, various mechanisms for identification and authentication are defined in [Section 6](authentication.md#s-6) for PIV Cards and in [[SP 800-157]](../_Appendix/references.md#ref-SP-800-157) for derived PIV credentials to provide consistent and secure means for performing the authentication function preceding an access control decision.
+Although this Standard does not provide technical specifications for this subsystem, various mechanisms for authentication are defined in [Section 6](authentication.md#s-6) for PIV Cards and in [[SP 800-157]](../_Appendix/references.md#ref-SP-800-157) for derived PIV credentials to provide consistent and secure means for performing the authentication function preceding an access control decision.

-The relying subsystem identifies and authenticates cardholders either by interacting with the PIV Card and uses mechanisms discussed in [Section 6](authentication.md#s-6) or by communicating with an IdP through a federation protocol as discussed in [Section 7](federation.md#s-7).
+The relying subsystem identifies and authenticates cardholders either by interacting with the PIV Card using mechanisms discussed in [Section 6](authentication.md#s-6) or by communicating with an IdP through a federation protocol as discussed in [Section 7](federation.md#s-7).
 Once authenticated, authorization mechanisms supporting the relying subsystem grant or deny access to resources based on the privileges assigned to the cardholder.

 ## 3.2 PIV Card Lifecycle Activities {#s-3-2}